 Detailed Description

-This is an open-label, phase Ib/II study of neratinib plus Capmatinib in patients with metastatic breast cancer and metastatic IBC.
+This is an open-label, phase Ib/II study of neratinib plus Capmatinib in patients with metastatic breast cancer and patients with metastatic IBC.

-Phase II Phase II will be a prospective, open label, interventional study with previously treated HER2-negative metastatic breast cancer and metastatic inflammatory breast cancer patients.
-Subjects receive Capmatinib in combination with neratinib.
+Phase II will be a prospective, open label, interventional study for patients with previously treated HER2-negative metastatic breast cancer or metastatic inflammatory breast cancer.
+Subjects receive Capmatinib in combination with Neratinib (including an AI for patients with ER+/HER2- breast cancer).
 The MTD determined during Phase 1b will be used.

 This portion of the trial will be conducted to assess the overall response rate (ORR) for patients treated at the MTD.
 The target ORR will be 25%, with unacceptable ORR as 5%.
 We assess the ORR using the Bayesian optimal phase 2 (BOP2) design (Zhou, Lee and Yuan, 2017).